BMRT currently have sufficient operational members and do not anticipate taking any further applications until early 2024 for the next trainee intake.

-We’re glad you’re thinking about joining us.
+We’re still glad you’re thinking about joining us.
 Mountain rescue is a challenging and rewarding activity.
 Working alongside other responsive emergency services you will be providing a real service in the Peak District.

 To succeed, applicants will: